ndd21/PHYS281/docs/markinggrid.md

 !!! note
     You _can_ write your project without making use of Python classes at all.
-In terms of marking the code "style", to get the highest grades without using classes the other aspects of the code style must be shown to a higher level, i.e., the code documentation must be present and informative, the structure of the code must be sensible and well thought out, the data must be stored within the code in a clear and sensible way.
+In terms of marking the code "style", to get the highest grades without using classes the other aspects of the code style must be shown to be at a higher level, i.e., the code documentation must be present and informative, the structure of the code must be sensible and well thought out, the data must be stored within the code in a clear and sensible way.